 Commentary: A simple statement that pertains to the real issues.

 Commentary: Another admonition to pay attention and take advantage of a marvelous opportunity.
-Unfortunately, there is no evidence that the disciples even asked Jesus very many questions, much less strove to dialogue with him and understand the truth while he was alive.
+Unfortunately, there is no evidence that the disciples even asked Yeshua very many questions, much less strove to dialogue with him and understand the truth while he was alive.